microsoft/ApplicationInsights-iOS/docs/Guide-Installation-Setup-template.md

 1. Download the latest [Application Insights for iOS](https://github.com/Microsoft/AppInsights-iOS/releases) framework.

 2. Unzip the file.
-A new folder `AppInsights` is created.
+A new folder `ApplicationInsights` is created.

 3. Move the folder into your project directory.
 We usually put 3rd-party code into a subdirectory named `Vendor`, so we move the directory into it.

 <a id="xcode"></a>
 ## Set up Xcode

-1. Drag & drop `AppInsights.framework` from your project directory to your Xcode project.
+1. Drag & drop `ApplicationInsights.framework` from your project directory to your Xcode project.
 2. Similar to above, our projects have a group `Vendor`, so we drop it there.
 3. Select `Create groups for any added folders` and set the checkmark for your target.
 Then click `Finish`.
 4. Select your project in the `Project Navigator` (⌘+1).